EU Law and Regulatory Spaces : Essays in Honour of Leigh Hancher

 13. Regulating Anticipatory Investments in Electricity Grids: The Example of Hybrid Offshore Wind Grid Solutions, Catherine Banet (University of Oslo, Norway)

-14. Reflections on the Independence of Energy Regulators in the EU Energy Regulatory Space, Francesco Salerno (Brussels Office of Gianni and Origoni, Belgium)
+14. Organising the Court of Justice's Case Law on Independence of Energy Regulators with the Regulatory Space Concept, Francesco Maria Salerno (Brussels Office of Gianni and Origoni, Belgium)

-15. Navigating the Financial Landscape of the Dutch Green Energy Transition, Saskia Lavrijssen (Nijmegen School of Business and Management, the Netherlands) and Shanya Ruhela (Tilburg University, the Netherlands)
+15. Navigating the Financial Landscape of the Dutch Green Energy Transition, Shanya Ruhela (Tilburg University, the Netherlands) and Saskia Lavrijssen (Nijmegen School of Business and Management, the Netherlands)

 最近チェックした商品